 (4) accident risk concerns: Fast neutron SMRs are passively safe and operate at low pressure.
 They shut down if they overheat and the building can be designed to contain accident releases on site especially if the CANDU negative pressure containment feature we use in Ontario is added.
 It is essentially a big building under vacuum that acts as an oversized vacuum cleaner in the short term.
 In the longer term post accident filter can be used to keep off-site releases within acceptable limits that will not require evacuation by local populations.

 (5) proliferation concerns: Fast neutron SMRs can be spiked with weapons defeating isotopes (eg: Pu240 in Pu 239 fuel) that make the fuel useless for bombs.

 (6) high operating and maintenance labour costs: Fast neutron SMRs are passively safe so it should result in reduced manpower to operate and maintain the plants.
-Serious equipment problems can be dealt with by removing the fuel and shipping the reactor to a repair depot if the site is suitably designed to permit plug and play units.
+Serious equipment problems can be dealt with by removing the fuel and shipping the module to a repair depot if the site is suitably designed to permit plug and play units.

 (7) large unit size and large capital requirements: Fast neutron SMRs can be build in small incremental sizes to match load growth and the associated capital requirements are within the capital raising capabilities of existing private utilities without government support.

 (8) large freshwater consumption: Fast neutron SMRs operate at higher temperatures than present reactors.
 The higher temperatures can permit closed loop air cooled condensers to be used in the power cycle.
 That reduces water consumption dramatically and reduces water vapour injection into the atmosphere that causes various local environmental problems like fog and icing on cold days.